Trolley 197 historic photo

 History

 In the early 20th Century, Capital Traction was one of two principal streetcar companies serving Washington, DC.
 Capital Traction’s operation included routes between Capital Hill and Georgetown and Chevy Chase, MD.
 In 1933, Capital Traction merged with the other principal streetcar company in Washington – the Washington Railway and Electric Company – to form Capital Transit Company.
 Washington, like a few other cities, banned “unsightly” overhead wires from its streets.
 Washington streetcars collected power from an underground vault between the running rails.
-Most of the streetcars also had trolley poles for operation in the suburbs.
+Most of the streetcars, including No. 197, also had trolley poles for operation in the suburbs.
 In 1910-1912, Capital Traction purchased 150 deck roof cars, Nos.
 601 – 750, from the Jewett Car Co.
-This group included No. 611, later renumbered No. 197.
+This group included No. 611, which was renumbered No. 197 when Capital Transit was formed.
 These cars provided the backbone of Capital Traction’s service for many years.
 No. 197 saw service on Pennsylvania Avenue between the Capitol and the White House.
-It is not known if No. 197 had a trolley pole for suburban operation.
 Capital Transit began buying PCC streetcars in 1937 and scrapped the Jewett cars in the 1940s.
 In 1946 (some sources have 1938), No. 197 became a seaside summer camp on Maryland’s Point Lookout.
 The car was placed on wood blocks.
 In 1989, the car’s owner, Craig Singleton, donated No. 197 to Seashore.
 Separately, Seashore obtained a K 27 controller equipped for the underground conduit and a pair of Brill trucks from Portugal to use on No. 197.
 No. 197 is the only known surviving Capital Traction streetcar.

 Technical Information